Left and Center: Jennifer circa, 1980

 Height and Weight: 4’0″ and 58 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Tiffany has a scar on her right knee and has previously fractured her collarbone, she has a gap between her upper front teeth and her ears are pierced, some agencies spell her name as “Tiffiny” and she may use her initials T.J
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Tiffany has a scar on her right knee and has previously fractured her collarbone, she has a gap between her upper front teeth and her ears are pierced, some agencies spell her name as “Tiffiny” and she may use her initials T.J

 Clothing/Jewelry Description: A red and blue t-shirt which has the phrase “Let’s face it, I’m cute”, a pair of shorts, and blue sneakers